facebook/winterfell/README.md

 Suppose, we run this computation for a million steps and get some result.
 Using STARKs we can prove that we did the work correctly without requiring anyone to re-execute the computation.
 Here is how to do it.

 First, we need to define an *execution trace* for our computation.
-This trace should capture the state of the computation at all step of its execution.
+This trace should capture the state of the computation at every step of its execution.
 In our case, the trace is just a single column of intermediate values after each execution of the loop.
 For example, if we start with value `3` and run the computation for 1,048,576 (same as 2<sup>20</sup>) steps, the execution trace will look like this:

 | Step      | State  |
 | :-------: | :----- |